pranavgoyanka/windows-terminal-themer/README.md

 Select the shell from the CLI (GUI will be added for this in the future) and hit enter to change the settings

+## Using the Custom Color Scheme
+1) Open Windows Terminal and press ``` ctrl + ,```

+2) Copy the contents of customColorScheme.json to schemes section of profiles.json

+3) Edit the value of colorScheme under your profile name in profiles.json

+4) Save and close profiles.json

 #### To Do:
 Improve what the GUI looks like